 A foundation doesn't have to be in the wrong to be sued.
 D&O insurance protects foundations by covering costs—defense, damages, or settlements— that result from addressing actual or alleged violations in court.
 About 90 percent of D&O claims are employment-related issues—wrongful termination, harassment, discrimination.
 About 40 percent of these are straight termination cases.
-The Council on Foundations endorses the D&O liability insurance program provided through Aon Association Services and underwritten by The Hartford.
-The Council does not believe that D&O insurance is right for every foundation.
-Rather, we encourage you to decide, in consultation with your foundation's legal counsel, if D&O insurance is the right choice for your foundation's needs.
+The Council on Foundations endorses the D&O liability insurance program provided through Aon’s specialty division, Affinity Nonprofits, and underwritten by Arch Insurance Company.
+The Council encourages you to contact your legal counsel to find out if D&O insurance is appropriate for your organization.

 Who is eligible for the Council-endorsed D&O insurance program?

 The Council-endorsed D&O program is available to all grantmaking foundations as a service to the field.
 Coverage is available in all states.
-Brokers can access the Council's D&O program through Aon Association Services.
+Local Insurance Brokers also can access the Council's D&O program through Affinity Nonprofits.

 Is there a discount for Council members?

-A discount is available to grantmakers with current membership in the Council or in one of the participating regional associations of grantmakers in states where the discount is approved.* To find out if your regional association participates, check with your regional association, Aon, or the Council.
+A premium credit is available to grantmakers with current membership in the Council or in one of the participating regional associations of grantmakers in states where the premium credit is approved.
+To find out if your regional association participates, check with your regional association, Affinity Nonprofits, or the Council.

 How to get started

-Download an application and other materials at Aon's D&O website or call Jason Tharpe, program administrator at Aon, at 202-429-8561.
+Download an application and other materials on Affinity Nonprofits D&O webpage or call Jason Tharpe, at 202-429-8561.
 To obtain the discount, let Aon know that you are a member of either the Council or a participating regional association.
 If you have questions for the Council about the program, contact firstname.lastname@example.org.